-The count function is used to define a new element or a new measure by counting the number of responses given to the items listed in a comma-separated list.
-The count function creates a numeric value from an existing axis, element or measure.
+The count function defines a new element or a new measure by counting the number of responses given to the items listed in a comma-separated list.
+The count function creates a numeric value from an existing axis, element, or measure.

-The numeric value generated from a count function can either be used in a new measure, or it can be compared to another value in order to create a True/False result for use in a new element.
+The numeric value generated from a count function can either be used in a new measure or be compared to another value to create a True/False result for use in a new element.

 - Axis item(s) in the Count function count the number of elements in those axes that each respondent has a response in.